Gregorij Rožman: Bishop of Ljubljana

-He was appointed as co-adjutor bishop of Ljublana on 17 March 1929 and consecrated titular Bishop of Semta on 14 July 1929.
-He succeeded as Bishop of Ljublana on 17 May 1930.
+He was appointed as co-adjutor bishop of Ljubljana on 17 March 1929, and consecrated titular Bishop of Semta on 14 July 1929.
+He succeeded as Bishop of Ljubljana on 17 May 1930.
 As a bishop, he set out to spiritually renew his diocese, starting with his priests, who he felt should not be involved in politics.
 After leaving Orel, he focused on the Marian societies (Marijine Družbe), but mainly on Catholic Action, in which he saw the strongest tool for the renewal of his diocese.
-In the argument between two Christian youth organisations — Youth of Christ the King (sl) (whose members were known as the Mladci or Youth), led by the high-school teacher Ernest Tomec (sl), and the Guard (sl) academic club (whose members were known as the Stražarji or Guards), led by the theology professor Lambert Ehrlich.
-Both groups claimed to represent Catholic Action — Rožman decided in favor of the Mladci.
+In the argument between two Christian youth organisations—Youth of Christ the King (sl) (whose members were known as the Mladci or Youth), led by the high-school teacher Ernest Tomec (sl), and the Guard (sl) academic club (whose members were known as the Stražarji or Guards), led by the theology professor Lambert Ehrlich.
+Both groups claimed to represent Catholic Action—Rožman decided in favor of the Mladci.

 Second World War

 Background and wartime situation in Slovenia

 In the interwar period Slovenia was part of Yugoslavia.
 The strongest political force in the province was the Slovenska Ljudska Stranka (SLS-Slovene People's Party), under the heavy influence of the Catholic Church.
 The Canadian historian Gregor Kranjc notes "In [SLS] propaganda the Catholic Church and national traditions were facing a colossal struggle against atheistic, international revolutionaries".

 Fascism exerted a strong attraction.
 In 1933 the SLS-friendly Catholic daily "Slovenec" (The Slovenian) wrote: "Whatever is positive in Fascism is taken from Christianity, and in this course Fascism must absolutely be part of the anti-Bolshevik front".
 The strongly anti-semitic leader of the SLS, Anton Korošec, was responsible for anti-Semitic laws Yugoslavia enacted in 1940, restricting Jews in entering schools and universities (see Antisemitism in Europe).
 Right-wing, fascist-inspired Catholic student organizations, such as Straža were active.
-All these became part of the collaborationist forces soon after the occupation.
+All these became part of the collaborationist forces soon after the Axis takeover.

-Following the invasion on 6 April 1941, the Axis powers divided the occupied territory between themselves.
-Nazi Germany annexed Lower Styria, but later dropped annexing Carinthia because of partisan activity.
+Following the invasion on 6 April 1941, the Axis powers divided the Slovenia's territory between themselves.
+Nazi Germany annexed Lower Styria, but later dropped annexing Carinthia because of Partisan activity.
 Italy annexed the so-called "Provincia di Lubiana" on 3 May 1941.
 Hungary realized their formal annexation on 16 December 1941.
 Although fascist Italy had brutally repressed Slovenes in the Littoral for two decades, they initially promised some (never-delivered) autonomy for Slovenes in the annexed Ljubljana Province and left most of the old administration in place.
 Italian was introduced as an optional language in schools and universities and at first, there was little violence.
 They accepted 18,000 refugees expelled from the German zone.
 This can be to some degree attributed to the cooperation ("collaboration") of notable Slovenian public figures.
-Collaboration with the occupiers began almost immediately.
+Collaboration with the Ayis forces began almost immediately.
 Rožman, then SLS-head Marko Natlačen and other prominent Slovenes pledged loyalty to Fascist Italy in April and May 1941.
 Later as the resistance grew, Italian authorities interned some 40,000 Slovenes in concentration camps, where 7,000 reportedly died.